 California issued conditions on carrying a firearm in a motor vehicle.
-Drivers who meet these conditions are legally allowed to transport a firearm in their vehicle.
-These conditions are covered under Penal Code §25610.
+Drivers who meet these conditions are legally allowed to transport a gun in their car.
+These conditions are covered under Penal Code 25610.

 Drivers are only allowed to transport a firearm in a motor vehicle in specific situations in California.
-In order to legally carry a firearm, a driver must:
+In order to legally carry a gun, a driver must:

 - Be over the age of 18